elementor/elementor-developers-docs/src/widgets/widget-settings.md

 # Widget Settings

-Before the [widget rendering](./widget-rendering) function starts generating the final HTML, it needs to retrieve data from the controls.
+Before the [widget rendering](./widget-rendering) function starts generating the final HTML output, it needs to retrieve data from the controls.

-In Elementor terminology, "*Widget Settings*" is all the "*User Data*" retrieved from the widget controls.
+In Elementor terminology, "*widget settings*" are all the "*user data*" retrieved from the widget controls.

 ## Retrieving JS Settings

 With JS templates we don’t need to retrieve the data using a special function, it's done by Elementor for us.
-Data from the controls is stored in the `settings` variable.
+Data from the controls is stored in the `settings` variable and can be retrieved like this:

 ```php
 <?php